Aleutian cackling goose

 The Aleutian cackling goose (Branta hutchinsii leucopareia) is a small subspecies of the cackling goose averaging 1.7 to 2.1 kg in weight.
-It was one of 122 species of animals, birds, and fish first documented for science by the Lewis and Clark Expedition (Corps of Discovery).
+It was one of 122 species of animals, birds, and fishes first documented for science by the Lewis and Clark Expedition (Corps of Discovery).

 Taxonomy

-It was formerly thought to be a subspecies of the Canada goose, as Branta canadensis leucopareia.
+The Aleutian cackling goose was formerly thought to be a subspecies of the Canada goose, as Branta canadensis leucopareia.
 The Bering cackling goose, a related population/subspecies, lived on the Komandorski and Kuril Islands.
-This population was not markedly distinct from the Aleutian one, and is debated as to the validity of the subspecies, as B. h. asiatica.
-By about 1920 or so (last seen either in 1914 or 1929), the birds went extinct from predation by humans and Arctic foxes.
+This population was not markedly distinct from the Aleutian one, and it is debated as to whether its subspecies B. h. asiatica is valid.
+By about 1920 or so (last seen either in 1914 or 1929), the Bering population became extinct as a result of predation by humans and introduced Arctic foxes.

 Description

-The Aleutian cackling goose has the typical black head and neck, white cheek patches, grayish brown back and wings, white rump, black tail feathers, legs, and feet of the species.
-It is distinguished by a conspicuous white neck ring at the base of the neck that, in adult plumage, is usually greater than 10 mm wide and is subtended by a ring of darker feathers.
+The Aleutian cackling goose has the typical black head and neck, white cheek patches, grayish-brown back and wings, white rump, black tail feathers, legs, and feet of the species.
+It is distinguished by a conspicuous white neck ring at the base of the neck that in adult plumage is usually greater than 10 mm wide and is subtended by a ring of darker feathers.
 The cheek patches are usually separated by a black line under the throat and the breast is a pale grayish-brown color, although a small number of lighter- and darker-breasted birds occur.
 The westernmost population did not appreciably differ in color, except that the neck ring was always very wide and white in the few attested specimens.

-Similar in appearance is the small cackling goose (B. h. minima), which is smaller in size and has a dark breast color with a purplish or brownish cast, whereas Taverner's cackling goose (B. h. taverneri) is larger and has a lighter breast color.
+Similar in appearance is the small cackling goose (B. h. minima), which is smaller and has a dark breast color with a purplish or brownish cast, whereas Taverner's cackling goose (B. h. taverneri) is larger and has a lighter breast color.
 Both B. h. minima and B. h. taverneri sometimes have white neck rings, but these are usually narrow or indistinct.